shariq1989/cookbook/content/recipe/Moong_Dal.md

 ### ABOUT THE MEAL

-Growing up, Shariq ate this meal regularly throughout the week and in his own words, he hated it.
-It's funny how much things change as adults because this is now one of the meals he asks me to make for him regularly.
+Growing up, Shariq ate this meal regularly throughout the week; in his own words, he hated it.
+It's funny how things change when we become adults because this is one of the meals he asks me to make for him regularly.

-Before meeting Shariq, I had no experience with Desi food.
-If you asked me the difference between an Indian or a Thai Curry, I couldn’t have told you, so learning how to cook Indian food is near and dear to my heart.
-It’s been an honor to study Desi cooking under my talented mother-in-law.
-She prepares food off-script; you have to watch her closely as she buzzes through the kitchen, or you miss it all.
-I am amazed by her ability to build upon flavors and create masterpiece after masterpiece.
-This recipe is inspired by what I have learned cooking alongside her.

 #### What equipment do I need to make this recipe?